phkaiser13/PeitchGIT/README.md

     A --> B
 ```

-  - **C (The Orchestrator)**: The core is written in C for maximum portability and low-level control over the dynamic loading of modules via a C-ABI contract (`gitph_core_api.h`).
+  - **C (The Orchestrator)**: The core is written in C for maximum portability and low-level control over the dynamic loading of modules via a C-ABI contract (`phgit_core_api.h`).
   - **C++ (High-Performance Libraries)**: Used for components where Object-Oriented design and RAII (Resource Acquisition Is Initialization) provide significant advantages, such as in the thread-safe `Logger` and the `PipelineVisualizer`.
   - **Rust (Mission-Critical Logic)**: The language of choice for all modules where memory safety, performance, and correctness are non-negotiable.
 The `sync_engine`, `issue_tracker`, and `devops_automation` modules leverage Rust's powerful type system and fearless concurrency to handle complex tasks reliably.
   - **Lua (User-Level Scripting)**: Embedded directly into the core to provide a safe, sandboxed, and easy-to-use extension mechanism for end-users, enabling true workflow customization.

-## 🤔 Why `gitph`?
+## 🤔 Why `phgit`?
 More Than a Git Wrapper

-While `gitph` provides convenient Git commands, its true power lies in what it does *beyond* standard Git operations.
+While `phgit` provides convenient Git commands, its true power lies in what it does *beyond* standard Git operations.

-1.  **Orchestration, Not Just Aliasing**: `gitph` doesn't just run shell commands.
+1.  **Orchestration, Not Just Aliasing**: `phgit` doesn't just run shell commands.
 Modules like `sync_engine` and `issue_tracker` perform complex, stateful operations and interact with network services asynchronously.
 The `devops_automation` module parses structured data from CLI tools, turning them into first-class citizens of your workflow.
-2.  **Safety and Performance by Design**: By using Rust for critical modules, `gitph` provides compile-time guarantees against entire classes of bugs (e.g., data races, null pointer dereferences), ensuring stability.
+2.  **Safety and Performance by Design**: By using Rust for critical modules, `phgit` provides compile-time guarantees against entire classes of bugs (e.g., data races, null pointer dereferences), ensuring stability.
 The C++ components leverage RAII for deterministic resource management.
-3.  **A True Developer Platform**: Because of its modular design, `gitph` is a platform.
+3.  **A True Developer Platform**: Because of its modular design, `phgit` is a platform.
 You can write your own modules in Rust or C++ to integrate proprietary tools, connect to internal APIs, or implement complex logic, all while benefiting from the core's orchestration capabilities.

 ## 🚀 Getting Started